ChuChu2112/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '7-movethatfile' script moves an imaginery 'betty' file from 'tmp' directory to the 'my_first_directory' within 'tmp' directory
-The '8-firstdelete' script removes a 'betty' file from the '/tmp/my_first_directory' pathway The '9-firstdirdeletion' removes the 'my_first_directory' and all its contents
+The '8-firstdelete' script removes a 'betty' file from the '/tmp/my_first_directory' pathway The '9-firstdirdeletion' removes the 'my_first_directory' and all its contents The script '10-back' changes the working directory to the previous one